 • Email address(es), telephone and fax number of corresponding author(s)

-This section should summerise existing literature sufficiently so that the readers understand the background of the findings.
+This section should summarize existing literature sufficiently so that the readers understand the background of the findings.
 At the end, the introduction should contain the objectives of the study.
-Authors are encouraged to use headings, however, these are not compulsory.
+Authors may use subheadings, if necessory.

 Materials and Methods:

 This part should contain sufficient experimental and analytical details so that any readers can repeat the procedures without consulting the author of the study.
-To have better understanding of the methodologies, it is recommended that this section is divided under headings.
+To have better understanding of the methodologies, it is recommended that this section be divided under different subheadings.

 Results and Discussion: